Lenaia

+Paestan red-figure skyphos, ca. 330-320 BC.

 The Lenaia (Λήναια) was an annual Athenian festival with a dramatic competition.
 It was one of the lesser festivals of Athens and Ionia in ancient Greece.
 The Lenaia took place in Athens in Gamelion, roughly corresponding to January.
 The festival was in honour of Dionysus Lenaios.
 There is also evidence the festival also took place in Delphi.

 The term Lenaia probably comes from "lenos" 'wine-press' or from "lenai", another name for the Maenads (the female worshippers of Dionysus).

 Overview

 The Lenaia is depicted on numerous vases, which show both typical Maenad scenes and those of aristocrats and wine-mixing rituals.
 It is unknown exactly what kind of worship occurred at the festival, but it may have been in honor of Dionysus as a youth or the rebirth of Dionysus after his murder by the Titans.
 It may have also had some connection with the Eleusinian Mysteries, as some of the same religious officials were involved (such as the Archon basileus and the epimeletai).
 These officials led the procession (πομπή pompe), which probably ended with a sacrifice.
 The references we have mention a procession and ἀγών held ‘by torchlight,’ where an Eleusian official, originating in Athens, called upon or invoked Dionysus.
 Then, the chorus would respond ‘Iacchos, son of Semele, Πλουτοδότης.’
 Most of all, the festival appears to be an agrarian one.
 It was celebrated at a crucial time for propitiating the awakening of nature.
 Specifically, the grape and wine, symbolised by the god himself, his death and reemergence from the underworld.
 Though, this was not the time of the grape harvest, but rather when the vines were pruned.

 The festival may have had rites for women.
 The coincidence of invoking Iacchus, seen as Dionysus as a child, by torchlight and commemorating the myth of the god's death and rebirth.
 This happened both in Delphi and in Athens in the Lenaia, in the same season, winter.
 It further supports the idea that Attic Lenaia had a specific ritual involving women, the followers of the god.
 The ritual associated in this case with the idea of the resurrection of the god associated with wine production and the wine press.
 Though, whether or not it was a festival for women, or that festival heavily involved them, is still a debate.
 In Athens, there was no mention of a women's festival.
 However, that could be due to that women are associated with Dionysus's secret and sacred rites, which wouldn't normally be talked about or made public.